iwanders/pico2w_thing_91c27/board/README.md

 Swdio thus atx: `12.0141 + 2.54=14.5541mm`, swclk at `12.0141-2.54 = 9.4741mm`.

-## Battery Charger MCP73833
+## Battery Charger

+Chip is `MCP73833`.
 Only the part ending in 33 has the power good pin, 34 is the timer flavour, which we don't want.

 Is a DFN package...
 It has various flavours, digikey only carries VReg of 4.20v, going with no timer such that we can charge large batteries if necessary, with preconditioning, but no timer (in case we want to charge a large battery): `MCP73833-AMI/MF` in full.